Nevada Post Cards

 While the community was a stop on the way to the boom towns of Tonopah and Goldfield, apparently few postcard salesmen got off the train.

-One agent made the stop and made a sale.
+One agent likely got off the train and made a sale.

 An unnumbered Zimmerman postcard titled “Hotel and Depot, Imlay, Nev.” is the only known printed color post card of the Southern Pacific Railroad Hotel.

-One Zimmerman post card, B155A1, titled “Harriman Avenue, Sparks, Nev.” is known to exist.
+One Zimmerman post card, from Sparks, B155A1, titled “Harriman Avenue, Sparks, Nev.” is known to exist.

-The titles of two of the post cards, A921B10 and A921C10, showing a houses made of bottles and one made of barrels, places the structures in Goldfield, when in fact the homes were built in Tonopah.
+The titles of two of the post cards, A921B10 and A921C10, showing houses made of bottles and one made of barrels Both titles place the structures in Goldfield, when in fact the homes were built in Tonopah.

 How many Zimmerman post card with Nevada views were printed.